PrismLauncher/PrismLauncher/BUILD.md

 That would be anything outside your home folder.
 Before running `make install`, make sure you set the install path to something you have write access to.
 Never build this under an administrator/root level account.
 Don't use `sudo`.
 It won't work and it's not supposed to work.
 Also note that this guide is for development purposes only.
-No support is given for building your own fork or special build for what reasons what so ever.
+No support is given for building your own fork or special build for any reason whatsoever.

 # Getting the source